Skip to main content

 1 mentions Positive Neutral Negative

-The PC version is excellently optimized for gamepad control, demonstrating thoughtful design that makes the adventure gameplay smooth and engaging without feeling tedious.
+The PC version is excellently optimized for gamepad use, with thoughtful design that makes playing an adventure game with a controller smooth and enjoyable rather than tedious.

 • “The PC version is very well optimized for gamepad control—clearly, someone put real thought into how to make an adventure game playable with a controller without it feeling tedious.”